seandenigris/XML-Parser/repository/XML-Parser.package/XMLDecodingReadStreamAdapter.class/README.md

-A read stream adapter that decodes stream contents using a stream decoder.
-Used with undecoded external streams.
+A read stream adapter that decodes stream contents using a stream converter.
+Used to handle encoded external streams.